ricber/digital-agriculture-datasets/README.md

 - **CitrusFarm Dataset**: CitrusFarm is a multimodal agricultural robotics dataset that provides both multispectral images and navigational sensor data for localization, mapping and crop monitoring tasks - https://ucr-robotics.github.io/Citrus-Farm-Dataset/

 ## Robotics
+These are multimodal datasets encompassing data from different sensors like RGB, stereo, and RGB-D cameras, LiDARs, IMUs, GPS, thermal cameras, hyperspectral cameras, etc. Normally, they do not have labels.
 - **Sugar Beets 2016**: https://www.ipb.uni-bonn.de/data/sugarbeets2016/
 - **CitrusFarm Dataset**: CitrusFarm is a multimodal agricultural robotics dataset that provides both multispectral images and navigational sensor data for localization, mapping and crop monitoring tasks - https://ucr-robotics.github.io/Citrus-Farm-Dataset/
+- **A high-resolution, multimodal data set for agricultural robotics: A Ladybird's-eye view of Brassica**: https://doi.org/10.1002/rob.21877

 ## Collectors of datasets
-- **Quantitative Plant**: Datasets for classification, image segmentation and phenotyping - https://www.quantitative-plant.org/dataset
+- **Quantitative Plant**: Website that collects datasets for image classification, semantic segmentation and phenotyping - https://www.quantitative-plant.org/dataset
+- **A survey of public datasets for computer vision tasks in precision agriculture**: Collection of datasets for detection and segmentation of weeds and fruits and phenotyping tasks (e.g., damage and disease detection, biomas prediction, yield estimation) - https://doi.org/10.1016/j.compag.2020.105760